AndrewRook/getting_out/slideshow.md

 ###Recognize That This Should Be Normal
-* Getting a job in academia is the unusual outcome.
+* Getting a job in academia is the unusual outcome
 * <!-- .element: class="fragment" data-fragment-index="1" --> There's a huge amount of luck involved